DominCyber/Python-GUI-Guessing-Game/README.md

-# Python GUI Guessing Game
+# Python Programming Fundamentals - GUI Guessing Game
 ## Objective
-The Python GUI Guessing Game is intended to demonsrate programming use case methodology.
-This project includes the following steps: Summary and Customer Request, Analysis, Pseudocode Design, and Testing.
-This hands-on experience aim to establish Python programming variables, statements, and arguments techniques in an impactful manner (interactive GUI).
+Saint Leo University Course work intended to familiarize undergraduates with Python programming fundamentals.
+This practical guided project presents a virtual machine environment that explores methodologies and applications of Python use cases,analysis, pseudo code, implementation, and testing.
+The scenario details a customer requests a GUI modification to an existing terminal-based guessing game (interactive GUI).

 ### Skills Learned
 -Proficiency in  Python programming variables, statements, and arguments techniques
+<p>-Demonstrate an understanding of Python use cases, analysis, pseudo code, implementation, and testing</p>
 <p>-Exercise critical thinking to address customer use cases into an object oriented language</p>
 <p>-Convey use case into pseudocode for better visualization of code</p>
 <p>-Familiarization with Python modules (import random)</p>
 <p>-Familiarization with Python for potential malicious use</p>

 ### Tools Used
--Python 3.2
+-Laptop
+<p>-Python 3.2</p>
 <p>-Geany Compiler</p>

-## Steps
+### Steps

-### Summary and Customer Request
+#### Summary and Customer Request
 Customer requests a GUI modification to an existing terminal-based guessing game.

-### Analysis
+#### Analysis
 -The GUI modification is to include:
 <p>-labelled entry field for user inputs, computer responses</p>
 <p>-buttons for guessing and a new game</p>
 <p>-buttons are to be disabled after game loss</p>

-### Pseudocode Design
+#### Pseudocode Design
 -Import GUI operations from the EasyFrame module, as well as the random module
 <p>-Define class to compute GUI, using EasyFrame as a passed variable</p>
 <p>-compute initial class function, declaring the first parameter of the class, self, as well as 	the title string variable</p>